Functional Requirements for AVS Products

 1.2.
 Your product SHALL be capable of audio output (e.g. speaker, headphones, line out, or Bluetooth).

-1.2.1 Your product SHOULD provide physical controls for adjusting volume.
+1.2.1.
+Your product SHALL provide device controls for adjusting volume.

-1.3.3.
-The physical control SHOULD only have the single purpose of initiating Alexa interactions.
+1.3.4.
+The Action button SHOULD have the single purpose of initiating Alexa interactions.

 1.4.
 Your product SHALL clearly convey core Alexa attention states to the customer.
 The core attention states are Listening, Thinking and Speaking.
 See the AVS UX Design Overview for further information about the Alexa attention states.